 - 1/2 cup butter (salted / softened) (105 grams)

 - 1/4 cup 2 tablespoons granulated sugar (75 grams)

 - 2 tablespoons brown sugar (packed)

 - 1 large egg

 - 1/2 cup + 2 tablespoons mini chocolate chips (divided)

 - In a medium bowl sift the flour, corn starch, baking soda, salt and cocoa.

-- In the mixing bowl beat on medium / low speed (#2 speed) the egg and sugars for 2 minutes, until creamy.
-Then add the vanilla and beat to combine.
+- In the mixing bowl beat on medium / low speed (#2 speed) the butter and sugars for 2 minutes, until creamy.
+Then add the egg and vanilla and beat to combine.